 Have you ever picked up an attitude and used it in a way that has pounded away at your spouse, almost like swinging a hammer?
+And when you’re hammering away you don’t even care about the ways in which you hurt your spouse and others who witness it all.
 It’s called having a hammering attitude.
-Sadly, I have to confess that I sure have done that to my husband more than a few times.
-(And I know that he would confess the same in how he has treated me sometimes, if he were writing this.)
+We confess that we have done that to each other more than a few times.
+And as we think about it, we’re embarrassed.
+Yes, we were mad, upset, and frustrated.
+But that doesn’t excuse bad behavior.

 But just because we have a marriage license, it doesn’t give us the license to be rude to each other… husband or wife.
 Our displeasure (or downright anger) doesn’t give us the right to do that, which is wrong.

 From Galatians 5:19-20, we’re told, “The acts of sinful nature are obvious.”
 That includes, “hatred, discord, jealousy, fits of rage, selfish ambition, dissentions, factions… and the like.”
 OUCH!!!

 I read the following written by Valorie Quesenberry, in a Today’s Christian Woman article titled, “A Hammer in My Hands.”
 I sure can relate (it also brings conviction).
 And please note, most of this could be turned around and applied to husbands.
 It’s possible that they are the ones using the hammer of discord.

 “I have come to realize that my attitude as a wife is a powerful tool.
 It’s one that can create beauty or havoc.
 Proverbs 14:1 says, ‘The wise woman builds her house.
 But with her own hands the foolish one tears hers down‘ (NIV).
 To put this in building terms, every wife has a hammer in her hands.
 It’s her attitude toward her husband.
 And how she chooses to use it will have an impact on the type of home she has.